CopperBadger/dotfiles/README.md

 * `update-wallpaper` -- Sets the currently appropriate wallpaper, described above.
 * `volume-status` -- Old volume status script, superceded by volume-status-2.
 I don't know why I keep it around.
-* `volume-status-2` -- New volume status script, used by bar.
+* `volume-status-2` -- Less old (but still old) volume script, superceded by alsa-status.
 * `wallpaper.init` -- Sets up `~/.wallpapers`.
 See above for more details.
 * `wifimode` -- Allows you to quickly change your wlan interface's operating mode.
 You'll have to change the iname variable in the script to the name of